-\The information above was compiled based on information available at the time of publication.
+The information above was compiled based on information available at the time of publication.
 State policies can change often - reference the most current published state legislative code and/or public health rules available.

-Vision Impairments for Children Act
+Early Detection of Vision Impairments in Children Act

-Children's vision and eve health MUST become a national priority so that children can grow up with their healthiest possible vision and realize their full potential across their lifetime.
+Children's vision and eye health MUST become a national priority so that children can grow up with their healthiest possible vision and realize their full potential across their lifetime.